Culture and Resources

 Supporting Agriculture Workers from Mexico: Balancing Work and Family Demands — University of Minnesota Extension and Department of Family Social Science — Short videos, lesson plans, and activities help agriculture-sector employers better understand and support their workers from Spanish-speaking countries.

-Additional Resources for Latino Families and Their Employers — Lists online resources in the areas of education and literacy, interpreting, human rights and immigration, and more.
+Additional Resources for Latino Families and Their Employers — Lists online resources in the areas of education, literacy, human rights and immigration, and more.